evkx/evkx.github.io/content/models/xpeng/g9/G9_AWD_Performance/_index.md

 ## Performance

 The XPENG G9 AWD Performance has a maximum power of 405KW (551hp).
 The total torque is 717nm.
 The 0-100km/h sprint (0-62mph) takes 3,9 seconds.
-The top speed is 205 km/h.
+The top speed is 205 km/h. {{<evkxdisplayaddarticle />}}

 ## Battery, range, and charging